A commonly asked question for those embarking on a gluten free diet – “Is quinoa a safe alternative to eat?”

 New Study Identifies Quinoa as a Potential Danger

 A recent research paper published by V.F.
 Zevallos and co-workers examined 15 different varieties of quinoa, to examine their safety for people with celiac disease.

-The quinoa proteins were tested to determine if they led to an increased production of IFN (interferon)-gamma and IL( interleukin) 15.
-These inflammatory chemicals (also called cytokines) play important roles for the human immune response to gluten.
+The quinoa proteins were tested to determine if they led to increased production of IFN (interferon)-gamma and IL( interleukin) 15.
+These inflammatory chemicals (also called cytokines) play important roles in the human immune response to gluten.
 What did the researchers find?

 Two out of the 15 quinoa cultivars (“Ayacuchana” and “Pansakalla”) stimulated an immune response that was as potent as that observed for wheat gluten.